 Stress is a common driver of emotional eating, but there are many more productive ways to handle it.
 Try some yoga, deep breathing exercises, or meditation.
-Keeping your stress level manageable can help keep you from feeding it.
+Keeping your stress level manageable can help prevent you from feeding it.

 Don’t Punish Yourself

 It may be tempting to punish yourself with deprivation when you’ve eaten emotionally.
-But that deprivation usually backfires into a cycle of emotional eating.
+But that restriction usually backfires into a cycle of emotional eating.
 Instead of depriving yourself or dieting, eat foods that offer real satisfaction and nutrition, and your body may respond with a happier outlook that helps you eat more intuitively.

 Release Trapped Emotions